a-bentofreire/abeamer/docs/sources/roadmap.md

 remove the export from all code that starts with underscore, creating a lighter and faster `abeamer.min.js`.
 - Generate `abeamer.min.js` and `abeamer.debug.min.js` where in the first case all the testing code is removed.
+- Add abeamer library and plugins to each gallery-release.

 ### Documentation
 - Fix the JSDocs parser bug in the documentation generator.